Peter Mayhew: 2012-2016: Last Star Wars film and successor

+1977-2019: Television, commercials and other appearances

+Mayhew made a guest appearance in a Star Wars special of the Donny & Marie show.
+He and Anthony Daniels were the only actors from Star Wars to appear in the television special.
+Mayhew played the role in the 1978 television film Star Wars Holiday Special, set between the events of Star Wars and the yet to be released sequel.
+The television special was broadcast only once and received negative reviews but became a cult classic among Star Wars fans when bootleg recordings were uploaded to the internet.
+In 1980 made a guest appearance on The Muppet Show, The Stars of Star Wars; the crossover episode also starred Daniels as C-3PO, Mark Hamill as Luke Skywalker and R2-D2 who went on a search for Chewbacca.
+They filmed scenes at ATV Studios in January 1980.

 Mayhew played the role in commercials and hospital appearances for sick children, and made numerous appearances as Chewbacca outside the Star Wars films.
 Mayhew, appearing as Chewbacca, was honoured with a Lifetime Achievement Award at the MTV Film Awards 1997.

 He also made other media appearances outside of playing Chewbacca.
-He appeared on NBC's Identity, where his identity was based on the fact that he played Chewbacca and was a frequent guest in the early days of Slice of SciFi.
+He appeared on NBC's Identity, where his identity was based on his role as Chewbacca and was a frequent guest in the early days of Slice of SciFi.